AlexNabokikh/ubuntu-playbook/README.md

 ![badge-gh-release]
 ![badge-license]

-This playbook helps to configure Ubuntu machines for software development quickly.
+This playbook helps to configure Ubuntu machine(s) for daily usage or software development quickly.

 ## Contents